saraozn/tp/docs/UserGuide.md

 Format: `listcust`

-No additional parameters are needed for this command and they will be ignored if used.
+No additional parameters are needed for this command, and they will be ignored if used.

 #### Listing all properties: `listprop`